hiiamboris/red-spaces-gitlab-mirror/manual.md

    This allows one to set various space facets before drawing it.
 Like the above `/font` facet is set before space is drawn.\
    Draw is quite limited: e.g. you can't "ask" what current pen color is, to modify it, and you can't set font for rich-text using "font" command, and so on.
 Evaluation is aimed to empower styles while still keeping them short.\
    Evaluation result is unused except for `below:` and `above:` fields.\
-   Other set-words that are not bound to space will leak out, so be careful.

 2. Space's `/draw` function is called to get a list of commands to render it.

    `/draw` sets the `/size` and `/map` facets, so they will be valid when accessed from `below`/`above` blocks during their composition.